johnbeve/PHI-696/Project-1/Peihong_Xie_Project_1_50375781.md

 (e) $T ≡ (M\sqcap ∃parentOf^-.(\le3 parentOf.M \sqcap \ge3 parentOf.M))\sqcup(¬M\sqcap∃parentOf^-.(\le2 parentOf.M \sqcap \ge2 parentOf.M))$

+**Approach 2 (indirectly introducing the inverse of a primary role, based on Ali and Giacomo, after my revisions)**

-The following is a different approach from Ali and Giacomo after my revisions (In fact, these two approaches are interchangable because $parentOf^-$ in my own approach plays the same role as $p1^-$ in my revised Ali and Giacomo's approach):
+In fact, these two approaches are interchangable because $parentOf^-$ in my own approach plays the same role as $p1^-$ in my revised Ali and Giacomo's approach:

 (a) B that says that x is a brother of y

   Person ≡ M ⊔ ¬M

-  p2 (parent of at least 2 children) ≡ ≥2 ∃parent_of.Person
+  **p2** (parent of at least 2 children) ≡ ≥2 ∃parent_of.Person

   The inverse of p2 means that x is one of at least 2 children produced by y.